koechlm/Vault-LifecycleEventEditor-Sample/Readme.txt

 REQUIREMENTS:
 ---------------------------------
-- Vault Workgroup, Vault Collaboration or Vault Professional
+- Vault Workgroup or Vault Professional
 - The Job Service feature must be running